 A deed in lieu of foreclosure sounds like a clean solution — hand the property back to the lender, walk away, done.
-In reality, it is one of the most legally dangerous foreclosure alternatives available, and homeowners who execute a deed in lieu without professional guidance frequently end up in a worse position than if they had simply let the foreclosure proceed.
+In reality, it is one of the most legally dangerous foreclosure alternatives available, and homeowners who execute a deed in lieu without expert guidance frequently end up in a worse position than if they had simply let the foreclosure proceed.
 The difference between a deed in lieu that actually resolves your situation and one that leaves you exposed comes down entirely to the language of the agreement — language that lenders will not include unless specifically negotiated.

 In a deed in lieu transaction, you execute a deed transferring title to the property to the lender.
 In exchange, the lender is supposed to release you from the mortgage obligation.
 The foreclosure does not proceed.
 The lender takes the property voluntarily.
+Under 12 C.F.R. § 1024.41(c), a deed in lieu is one of the loss mitigation options the servicer must evaluate when a complete application is submitted, alongside modification, forbearance, and short sale.
+For Fannie Mae loans, the program is administered under Fannie Mae Servicing Guide D2-3.3-02 (Mortgage Release).
+For FHA loans, 24 C.F.R. § 203.357 governs the disposition.

 The critical word is supposed to.
 The lender's release of your obligation is not automatic.
 It is not implied by the transfer of the deed.
 It happens only if the agreement explicitly states that the transfer constitutes full satisfaction of the debt with no further recourse.
 Without that language — in writing, reviewed before signing — you have handed your property to the lender and still owe the deficiency.
 You have lost the house and gained nothing in return.